Corporate training videos are notoriously unwatchable (and unhelpful).

 BREATHING UNDERWATER One of the best training films ever made.
 (Not according to us.
 Well, yes, according to us BUT ALSO The New York Festivals of TV & Film.).
-Read the case study on how we helped one of the 11 companies listed in Jim Collin's book "Good to Great" prevent antitrust litigation, saving millions, if not billions.
+We helped one of the 11 companies listed in Jim Collin's book "Good to Great" prevent antitrust litigation, saving millions, if not billions.

 Characters don’t become human, relatable and rootable until you find their vulnerabilities.
 They need to feel like they have something to lose for the audience to feel like there's something at risk.
 And when there's nothing at stake, your employees check out.
 This scene is an example of what sets Breathing Underwater apart in Trainingvideoland.

 “Human minds yield helplessly to the suction of story.”

 - Jonathan Gottschall

 CONVERSATIONS Training managers to give performance reviews sounds like juicy material for a narrative arc, eh?
 We were tasked with covering a lot of ground, leaving little room for plot and character development.
 Our approach was to lean heavily into dialogue, giving it personality and subtext.
 By having the subjects talk like real people talk, not like a training manual case scenario, they become relatable, like you can understand their intentions.
 This creates the internal conflict necessary to make an otherwise boring conversation inherently interesting.

 Navigating difficult conversations was a top concern in these events.
 We interwove two employee review sessions that allowed the audience to observe and identify personality traits that would come to surface during the review, playing into their "motivations."
 In this scene, the manager must walk a line between reigning in the employee's cockiness while not squashing his confidence.